jacktoncelli/jacktoncelli/README.md

 - 👋 Hi, I’m @jtoncelli
-- 👀 I’m interested in majoring in computer science in college
+- 👀 I’m interested in learning about machine learning
-- 🌱 I’m currently learning how to make AI in python
+- 🌱 I’m currently learning how to make AI in python through HarvardX on edX.org
-- 💞️ I’m looking to collaborate on any interesting challenges, especially algorithims
+- 💞️ I’m looking to collaborate on any interesting challenges, especially puzzles

 <!---
 jtoncelli/jtoncelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.